• Skip to primary navigation

 Our first hotel in Hoi An was Jolie Villa Homestay.
 We stayed in a spacious room with a huge comfortable bed.

-The bathroom was large, clean and modern.
+The bathroom was large, clean, and modern.
 Also, the shower was high enough for tall people such as my husband, which is rare in Vietnam!

 Wi-Fi was good (each room has its own router) and there are free bicycles available.
+You can also freely use the swimming pool at the Kiman hotel, which is also run by this lovely family).

 Check prices on Agoda | Check prices on Booking